AstaRem/readme-generator/generated_readme/README.md

 ## Installation

-n/a
+www

 ## Usage

-just open broser and enter your numbers
+www

 ## License

-GNU General Public License, version 3 (GPLv3)
-Apache License 2.0
-Berkeley Software Distribution (BSD)
 MIT License

 ## Contributing

-If you would like to contribute to this project, please contact me via email: asta@asta.com.
+If you would like to contribute to this project, please contact me via email: www.
 I will provide you with contribution guidelines.

 ## Tests

-n/a
+www

 ## Questions
-To view my GitHub profile, please click [this link](astaRem).
+To view my GitHub profile, please click [this link](www).

-If you have any questions, please contact me: asta@asta.com.
+If you have any questions, please contact me: www.